hipe/tmx/lib/skylab/headless/doc/issues/086-NLP-en-methods.md

 b) our ancester chain doesn't get annoyingly long.
-2) for those NLP functions that inflect based on number (most of them) what we do here different from our downstream (dependees) is we memoize the last used numeric expressors (for the 'number' grammatical category) so that they don't need to be re-submitted as arguments for subsequent utterance producers, for shorter, more readable utterance templates.
+2) for those NLP functions that inflect based on number (most of them) what we do here different from our downstream (dependees) is we memoize the last used numeric expressers (for the 'number' grammatical category) so that they don't need to be re-submitted as arguments for subsequent utterance producers, for shorter, more readable utterance templates.